Massive-Wiki/massive-wiki/Massive Wiki Conceptual Diagram.md

+# Massive Wiki Conceptual Diagram

-A schematic overview of how a Massive Wiki is distributed among a number of systems, coordinated with Git.
+This is a schematic overview of how a Massive Wiki is distributed among a number of systems, coordinated with Git.

 Massive Wikis are a set of files, one per wiki page, in Markdown format.
 We use Git to manage history and distribution of the files.
 Currently we're using GitHub to serve as the centralized repository for the wikis, but it could be another server instead, or completely decentralized.